 07 September 2020

 As children learn how to navigate new routines and varied environments for this year, having a routine and structure will be more important than ever.
-Please read below about the importance of Structure in a child’s life and consider the ones you have established, or need to establish, for your children.
+Please read below about the importance of Structure in a child’s life.
+Consider the ones you have established, or need to establish, for your children.

-If we think of “structure” as a building, then an ideal structure would be solid and would provide safety and security for the people it holds.
-Likewise, the concept of “structure” for children includes the creation of an environment that organizes a world of chaos into one of safety and security.
-Two important components of structure are routine and boundaries.
+If we think of “structure” as a building, then an ideal structure would be solid.
+It would provide safety and security for the people it holds.
+Likewise, the concept of “structure” for children includes the creation of an environment.
+This environment organizes a world of chaos into one of safety and security.
+Two important components of this structure are routine and boundaries.

 Routine provides structure by creating an environment that is predictable.
 It helps a child organize a day into a consistent sequence of events.
-A predictable world fosters trust in those who are setting the routine, trust that they can be depended on in a consistent, predictable way.
+A predictable world fosters trust in those who are setting the routine.
+It also trusts that they can be depended on in a consistent, predictable way.
 Children in crisis or children who have suffered long-term losses from trauma have often lost the ability to trust anyone or anything.
 Trust in a caregiver can develop over time.
 If the caregiver establishes a daily routine, the predictability and security of that structure will more readily allow the trust to develop.
-Even in healthy, intact families there is a routine that is established for the day.
+Even in healthy, intact families, routine established for the day.
 Most parents know that if there is a sudden significant deviation from the routine, many children will be upset.
-Routine provides structure that helps a child feel safe and secure.
+Routine provides a structure that helps a child feel safe and secure.

 With the establishment of structure, including routine and appropriate boundaries, the foundation is set that will securely hold the child.
 It will allow children of trauma to begin to heal and it will allow healthy children to flourish.

-About the Author: Dr. Kim Hoover is a child/adolescent psychiatrist in Winston-Salem, North Carolina, with over 20 years of experience working with children and families.
-She maintains a private practice and serves as the Medical Director of Youth Opportunities, a nonprofit agency providing mental health services for financially needy families.
-As a volunteer with CCTI, she serves as a contributing author and a trainer, most recently helping to conduct training seminars in the Philippines and the USA.
+About the Author: Dr. Kim Hoover is a child/adolescent psychiatrist in Winston-Salem, North Carolina.
+She has over 20 years of experience working with children and families.
+She also maintains a private practice.
+Serves as the Medical Director of Youth Opportunities, a nonprofit agency providing mental health services for financially needy families.
+As a volunteer with CCTI, she serves as a contributing author and a trainer.
+Most recently she helped to conduct training seminars in the Philippines and the USA.